-Blended latex is the most commonly sold latex in North America; it contains a combination of natural talalay and synthetic latex.
-Blended has the best of both natural and synthetic latex; more durable (than natural talalay), less chemical composition, more firmness options, and a better overall firmness consistency.
-Blended latex can have up to 7 different firmness levels and is less expensive than most natural latex.
+Blended latex is the most commonly sold latex in North America; it contains a combination of natural Talalay and synthetic latex.
+Blended has the best of both natural and synthetic latex; more durable than natural Talalay latex, fewer chemicals in its production, more firmness options, and a better overall firmness consistency.
+Blended latex can have up to 7 different firmness levels, and is less expensive than most natural latex options.

 All blended latex has a certain ratio of natural and synthetic mixed in.
-Most mattress companies will not tell you what they use (or are asked not to by manufacturers), however the majority of companies will have between 60/40 or 70/30 (synthetic/natural).
-The more natural latex you have, the higher the price will be.
+Generally these ratios are proprietary to a mattress manufacturer, so it’s unlikely you’ll get your hands on the information easily.
+That said, the majority of companies will have between 60/40 or 70/30 synthetic v. natural latex.
+A decent indicator of the ratio is this: the more natural latex you have, the higher the price will be.

 Synthetic latex, which is made with SBR (Styrene Butadiene Rubber,) is primarily used to blend with natural latex.
-This is because SBR has some superior properties compared to natural latex, such as the ability to resist heat aging, abrasion resistance, and softening.
+This is because SBR used in synthetic latex has some superior properties compared to natural latex, such as the ability to resist heat aging, abrasion resistance, and softening.
 The end result is a more durable product that lasts longer and is less expensive.
-Synthetic latex also allows for a wide array of firmness options, which gives the consumer more options to choose from.
+Synthetic latex also allows for a wide array of firmness options, which gives you more options for a softer or firmer mattress.